Charged Complexity and the Thermofield Double State: Introduction

-In holography, the complexity is proposed to be related to certain geometric bulk observables by means of the complexity=volume (CV) proposal \cite{Volume1,Volume2}, relating the complexity to the volume of a maximal bulk slice anchored at the boundary time slice where the state is defined, and the complexity=action (CA) proposal \cite{Brown1,Brown2}, relating the complexity to the action of a certain region in the bulk -- the Wheeler-DeWitt (WDW) patch -- bounded by light sheets and anchored at the boundary time slice.
-Complexity comes about as a part of a longer line of research studying the way in which quantum information notions are encoded in gravity, which dates back to the relation between Ryu-Takayanagi surfaces and entanglement entropy, see, \eg \cite{Ryu:2006bv,Nishioka:2009un}.
+In holography, quantum complexity is proposed to be related to certain geometric bulk observables by means of the complexity=volume (CV) proposal \cite{Volume1,Volume2}, relating the complexity to the volume of a maximal bulk slice anchored at the boundary time slice where the state is defined, and the complexity=action (CA) proposal \cite{Brown1,Brown2}, relating the complexity to the action of a certain region in the bulk --- the Wheeler-DeWitt (WDW) patch --- bounded by light sheets and anchored at that same boundary time slice.
+Complexity comes about as part of a wider line of research studying the way in which quantum information notions are encoded in gravity, which dates back to the relation between entanglement entropy and Ryu-Takayanagi surfaces, see, \eg \cite{Ryu:2006bv,Nishioka:2009un}.

-One setup, which is very often used in holographic studies of complexity is that of the thermofield double (TFD) state.
-The TFD state is a particularly symmetric purification of the thermal state on a given system (the ``left'' copy), in terms of an extra identical copy of this system (the ``right'' copy), equipped with an identical Hamiltonian, see, \eg \cite{Takahashi:1996zn}, \ie